Molns/molns/README.md

     $ molns start molns-test
     $ molns worker start molns-test-workers

 You will be presented with a URL for the controller node of your platform.
-Navigate there using a browser (Google Chrome or Firefox are recommended).
+Navigate there using a browser (Google Chrome is strongly recommended, and Safari should be avoided).
 The easiest way to get started using the platform is to dive into one of the provided tutorial notebooks that are made available in every fresh MOLNs virtual platform.

 For a complete list of the valid subcommands for molns, type

     $ molns help

 ### Above commands explained ###